Millennial Home Lending: What to Know

 >> Check Out This Checklist of Information Typically Required for Home Financing

 The importance of a pre-approval letter cannot be overstated.
 It demonstrates to real estate agents and sellers alike that you are serious about buying a home.
-In addition, given today’s hot seller’s market, having a pre-approval letter is essential to making a competitive, financed offer on a home.

 6. Consider Islamic Home Finance

-Falsely considered by some to be a quiet and inactive generation, millennials today are a deeply value-driven group who believe in the power of activism.
+America is increasingly recognizing the fact that millennials tend to hold strong values—and live by them.
+Millennials today are a deeply value-driven group who believe in the power of activism.
 And they are making a difference.

 According to a 10-year study, millennials are not only the most diverse generation, but they also want to change the world.
 In fact, they are not just making a change: they’re changing how change is made.